Bridget Ziegler: Personal life

 Ziegler moved to Sarasota, Florida, in 2010, where her parents had retired.
-She met Christian Ziegler and they married.
-They have three children, who attend private schools in Sarasota.
+She is married to Christian Ziegler.
+They have three children.

 A Sarasota police investigation following an accusation of rape and sexual assault against Christian Ziegler that was filed during October 2023 by a participant in a threesome that included both Zieglers, was reported by media across the country on November 30, 2023.
 When questioned, Bridget Ziegler admitted to the threesome sexual relationship involving her husband and another woman.
 On December 22, news reports stated that police had recovered a sex tape of Ziegler and an unnamed woman.
 On January 19, the Sarasota police said that they had closed their investigation of sexual assault charges against Christian, but the charge of having made a video of their sexual encounter without permission from his sexual partner remained.
-Additional details were revealed during examination of digital records and the investigation was turned over to the office of the State Attorney for review.
-The details included a statement by her husband that contradicted her assertion of only one threesome with the woman who filed the complaint and that the woman appeared on a list of women he entitled on his phone as, "The List".
 The state attorney did not proceed with an indictment, stating that the evidence was not conclusive enough to expect a successful prosecution.

-Following a request for public documents related to the investigation, on May 17, 2024, the Zieglers were in court requesting that the public records from the investigation be withheld, even asking that they be destroyed.
-One record mentioned during the hearing by a clerk describing the public records, referred to a document in which Bridget crudely advised her husband not to return without success from a regular expedition to local bars with the intent to identify women they both would have interest in approaching to recruit as their threesome partners, texting: "don't come home until your dick is wet".
+In May 2024, the Zieglers sought to prevent the release of records from the investigation.
+In September 2026, a Florida appeals court ruled that the records were subject to public disclosure.